 Experiments are performed to introduce or illustrate the concepts studied in CHE 121 and 122.
-Emphasis is placed on careful recording of data and observations.
-CHE 124 includes a brief introduction to the principles of qualitative analysis and computer-interfaced data collection.
-CHE 121 must be taken prior to or concurrently with CHE 123 and CHE 122 must be taken prior to or concurrently with CHE 124.
+Emphasis is placed on careful recording and analysis of observations.
+CHE 124 includes an introduction to the principles of qualitative analysis and computer-interfaced data collection.
+CHE 121 must be taken concurrently with CHE 123 and CHE 122 must be taken concurrently with CHE 124.
 Minimum grade of C in CHE 123 is prerequisite to CHE 124.
 Three hours laboratory.